The Dapivirine Vaginal Ring

 Background on the regulatory process

-In March 2021, the WHO released updated clinical recommendations on HIV prevention which included detailed guidance for the PrEP ring as an additional prevention choice for women at substantial risk of HIV infection as part of a combination prevention package.
+In March 2021, the WHO released updated clinical recommendations on HIV prevention which included detailed guidance for the DVR as an additional prevention choice for women at substantial risk of HIV infection as part of a combination prevention package.
 This followed an initial announcement in January 2021 where the World Health Organization (WHO) recommended the ring.
 In November 2020, WHO prequalified the ring.

 Prequalification involves evaluating whether a medicine meets global standards for quality, safety and efficacy.
 Many African national regulatory agencies consider WHO prequalification as they review new products.
 In July 2020, the European Medicines Agency (EMA) gave a positive opinion on the use of the ring by women in low- and middle-income countries outside of the European Union.
 IPM, the ring’s developer, submitted the ring to the EMA for review under Article 58.